 - Jar lifter to safely place jars into and take them out of the boiling water.

 - Jar funnel to make filling the jars easier and cleaner.
 You’ll want a funnel to fit the mouth of the jars you are using, either standard or wide mouth.
-I use only wide mouth canning jars.
+I use only wide-mouth canning jars.

 - Lid wand or tongs – If you are using Tattler lids or older metal lids, you will need a can lid wand or tongs to lift the lids out of the warm water.
-Although it isn’t necessary to heat the lids if you are using newer types of metal lids, old habits die hard and I still let them rest in hot water.
+Although it isn’t necessary to heat the lids if you are using newer types of metal lids, old habits die hard, and I still let them rest in hot water.

 - Large pot or I use my sink filled with ice and water to cool tomatoes after blanching to remove skins easily.
-You’ll also use it for heating tomatoes if you use hot pack method and for blanching them to remove skins.
+You’ll also use it for heating tomatoes if you use the hot pack method and for blanching them to remove skins.

 - Canning jars – All jars must be clean.
-You should also look for any damage, especially nicks or jagged jar rims that might cause sealing problems.
+You should also look for any damage, especially nicks or jagged jar rims, that might cause sealing problems.

 - Ladle to fill jars.